Continuing Medical Education

 Credit Designation Statement

-AACR has designated this live activity for a maximum of 47.0 AMA PRA Category 1 Credit(s)™.
+AACR has designated the AACR Annual Meeting Virtual II internet live activity for a maximum of 229.75 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Credit certification for individual sessions may vary, dependent upon compliance with the ACCME Accreditation Criteria.
 The final number of credits may vary from the maximum number indicated above.